sahaRatul/sela/README.md

-# lpc
+# SELA
-Linear prediction filter
+SimplE Lossless Audio
 (Part of my ongoing project about writing a lossless audio encoder)